 Thesis or Non-thesis Options

 Students concentrating in TESOL can choose to focus on their teaching practicum or complete a thesis.
-For the 33-hour non-thesis option, students will take one additional elective course and complete a 6 hour teaching practicum which will require them to teach ESOL for a semester and produce a paper or project that reflects on their experiences as a teacher.
+For the 33-hour non-thesis option, students will take nine courses (five required and four electives) and complete 6 hours of teaching practicum which will require them to teach ESOL for 1-2 semesters and produce a paper that reflects on their experiences as a teacher.
 Various ESOL placements are available within the University or the community, or students might take advantage of internships or jobs available around the world.
 Students who prefer to write a thesis will complete 6 hours of ENGL 599 and be supervised in a research project by a member of the TESOL faculty.